 How to identify lawn weeds.
-This lawn weed identification guide includes images, common and scientific names and descriptions to help you with weed id.
+This lawn weed identification guide includes images, common and scientific names and descriptions to help you with weed ID.

-The guide is divided into three weed groups – broadleaf lawn weeds, grass weeds, and grass-like weeds – and then into sub-groups based on the plant’s life cycle.
+The guide is divided into three weed groups – broadleaf lawn weeds, grass weeds, and grass-like weeds – and then into subgroups based on the plant’s life cycle.

-Photos, names and short descriptions are included in this lawn weed identification guide – just follow the links to the individual weed pages where you will find more images, detailed descriptions for and weed control strategies.
+Photos, names and short descriptions are included in this lawn weed identification guide – just follow the links to the individual weed pages where you will find more images, detailed descriptions and weed control strategies.

 A good Integrated Pest Management plan for controlling lawn weeds starts by identifying the problem weed and then learning about its life cycle.
 When you understand how the weed grows and reproduces, you will be able to decide the best way to manage it.